Tony Marston's Blog About software development, PHP and OOP

 2. Coupling - Describes how modules interact.
 The degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between two modules.
 Loose coupling is better than tight coupling.

 If Figure1 above a Controller calls a Model, so the Controller is coupled to the Model.
 A Model calls a DAO, so those those two are coupled as well.
 For a user transaction (use case) to complete its function it requires the cooperation of one of each of those four modules.
 Control flows from one module to another because of a call from one module to another.
-If you remove any of those calls by "decoupling" the the transaction will be unable to complete its function.
+If you remove any of those calls by "decoupling" then the transaction will be unable to complete its function.

 If a particular Controller was tied to a particular Model then this would be an example of tight coupling.
 If a Controller could be coupled with any Model then this would be an example of loose coupling